 Sekumpul Waterfalls Location Map, Swimming Entrance Fee, Bali

 To see Sekumpul Waterfall up close, it will require a bit of hiking for around 2 kilometres or 20-30 minutes.
 The falls are a fair walk away from the parking lot and you will have to travel down a couple of hundred steep stairs.
 However, the effort is worth it as the seven waterfalls are surrounded by green trees and a lush, cool landscape.
-You can swim at the base of the falls, however just note that there are no shower/changing facilities located here.
+You can swim at the base of the falls, however, just note that there are no shower/changing facilities located here.

 Guides will offer to take you to the falls which can make finding them a little easier, but just make sure to agree on a fee before you set out.
 This trek is not suitable for children or elderly as the hike is moderate and very steep in some places.
-Make sure to bring your own water as there aren’t any facilities as the waterfall.
+Make sure to bring your own water as there aren’t any facilities in the waterfall.
 The entrance fee is around 15,000 IDR.